-I just found out that I’m expecting.
-I’m curious — are there some medications I can’t take now?
+I just found out that I'm expecting.
+I'm curious — are there some medicines I can't take now?

-You should steer clear of many medications during pregnancy.
-Even common over-the-counter (OTC) medications that are generally safe may be considered off-limits because of their potential effects on the baby.
-Certain prescription medications also may cause damage to the developing fetus.
-And herbal remedies and supplements can cause problems as well.
+Women should steer clear of many medicines during pregnancy.
+Even common over-the-counter (OTC) medications that are generally safe might be off-limits because of their possible effects on a developing baby.
+Certain prescription medicines also can cause problems, as can herbal remedies and supplements.

-If you were prescribed a medication before you became pregnant for an illness, disease, or condition you still have, consult with your doctor, who can help you weigh the potential benefits and risks of continuing your prescription.
+If you were prescribed a medication before you became pregnant for an illness, disease, or condition that you still have, talk with your doctor, who can help you weigh the potential benefits and risks of continuing your prescription.
 Let any health care provider that you see know that you're pregnant.

 And check with your doctor before taking any medicines (including prescriptions, OTC medicines, herbal remedies, and supplements) to see which are safe to take during pregnancy, even if they seem like no big deal.

 Date reviewed: July 2015

 |Maternal and Child Health Bureau This U.S. government agency is charged with promoting and improving the health of mothers and children.|